AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-tooltips.md

 ---
 description: On desktop systems some user interface elements such as buttons have tooltips that are displayed on mouse hover.
-seo-description: On desktop systems some user interface elements such as buttons have tooltips that are displayed on mouse hover.
-seo-title: Tooltips

 solution: Experience Manager
 title: Tooltips
-uuid: 763cdda7-4938-4884-8040-7e4017e6a0d8

 feature: Dynamic Media Classic,Viewers,SDK/API,Interactive Videos
 role: Developer,Business Practitioner
 ---